 Bishop Seybert Memorial Cottage at Linwood Park (Historic Site number 201) is located in Vermillion.
 Linwood Park was the Chautauqua campground of the Evangelical Association.
 In the park, the Ohio East Conference Historical Society built the Seybert Cottage in 1948 as a memorial to Bishop Seybert.
 The large room on the ground floor of the cottage contains a fireplace constructed with stones from the Old Stone Church at Flat Rock.
 This cottage is now privately owned.

-Thoburn United Methodist Church (Historic Site number 341) is located in St. Clairsville in Belmont County.
+Thoburn UMC (Historic Site number 341) is located in St. Clairsville in Belmont County.
 It is dedicated to the memory of St. Clairsville natives Bishop James M. Thoburn and his sister Isabella Thoburn.
 James went to India as a missionary and was elected India’s first Methodist missionary bishop.
 Isabella was the first missionary appointed by the Woman’s Foreign Missionary Society of the Methodist Episcopal Church.
 She too was sent to India and started a school for girls now known as Isabella Thoburn College.

-Archives and History Chair
+Chair, Archives and History

 The East Ohio Conference Office:

 located in North Canton, OH,

 North Canton, OH 44720